haya14busa/incsearch.vim/README.md

 Introduction
 ------------
-incsearch.vim incrementally highlight __ALL__ pattern matches unlike default 'incsearch'.
+incsearch.vim incrementally highlights __ALL__ pattern matches unlike default 'incsearch'.

 Concepts
 --------

 ### 1. Simple
-incsearch.vim provide simple improved incremental searching.
+incsearch.vim provides simple improved incremental searching.

 ### 2. Comfortable
-You can use it comfortably like default search(`/`, `?`).
+You can use it comfortably like the default search(`/`, `?`).
-It supports all mode (normal, visual, operator-pending mode), dot-repeat `.`, `{offset}` flags, and so on.
+It supports all modes (normal, visual, operator-pending mode), dot-repeat `.`, `{offset}` flags, and so on.

 ### 3. Useful
-incsearch.vim aims to be simple, but at the same time, it offers useful feature.
+incsearch.vim aims to be simple, but at the same time, it offers useful features.

 #### Incremental regular expression editing
-You can see all matched pattern by given regular expression at all once while incremental searching.
+You can see all matched patterns by given regular expression all at once while incremental searching.

 Usage
 -----

-See `:h incsearch.txt` for detail
+See `:h incsearch.txt` for detail.

 ### Installation